 Siemens conducts business responsibly and in compliance with the legal requirements and governmental regulations of the countries in which we operate.
 Therefore, the company will under no circumstances tolerate illegal or non-compliant behavior.
-We have set ourselves globally-binding Business Conduct Guidelines that requires our people to behave in an ethical, law-abiding manner.
+We have set ourselves globally-binding Business Conduct Guidelines that require all employees and managers to behave in an ethical, law-abiding manner.
 Equally, Siemens expects its partners to comply with all applicable laws and regulations.